rtanen/rationalistmegameetup.github.io/plan.md

 target="_blank">PayPal’s developer documentation</a> for more details about how this works.

-On October 27 (one week after this announcement was posted publicly), I’ll decide whether the megameetup will go forward, and if so, which Airbnb location to rent.
+On October 30 (ten days after this announcement was posted publicly and the same day the Solstice Kickstarter ends), I’ll decide whether the megameetup will go forward, and if so, which Airbnb location to rent.
 It will only go forward if I can find a suitable location for $100 per person or less.
 Once the location has been paid for, I will divide the cost by the number of registered participants, then charge each participant’s credit card that amount plus $25.

-After October 27, registration will remain open until, in my personal judgment, no more people can be accommodated in the location that has been rented.
-Each participant who registers after October 27 will immediately be charged the same amount that earlier participants paid (that is, the cost of the rental, divided by the number of participants who registered before October 27, plus $25).
+After October 30, registration will remain open until, in my personal judgment, no more people can be accommodated in the location that has been rented.
+Each participant who registers after October 30 will immediately be charged the same amount that earlier participants paid (that is, the cost of the rental, divided by the number of participants who registered before October 30, plus $25).
 This money will be put towards non-rental expenses, since the rental will have already been paid for.

 <p id="refund-policy">Any participant may cancel their registration (and payment
-authorization) before October 27.
-After October 27, registrations will be refundable on request, on a first-come-first-served basis with a waitlist if necessary, if and only if the current number of non-refunded registrations is equal to or greater than the number of registrations on October 27.
+authorization) before October 30.
+After October 30, registrations will be refundable on request, on a first-come-first-served basis with a waitlist if necessary, if and only if the current number of non-refunded registrations is equal to or greater than the number of registrations on October 30.
 (This is because the rental will have been paid for and I won’t be able to get a partial refund on it.)
 Registrations will be transferable on request at any time.</p>